Last Friday, as I compiled, wrote and posted my list of My 11 Favorite Cinematographers, a harsh truth was confirmed: there really are no

 Aussie Mandy Walker is arguably the second-closest female to

-Lantana and Catherine Hardwicke’s moody Red Riding Hood (another bad film that
+Lantana and Catherine Hardwicke’s moody Red Riding Hood.

 Notable Credits